Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space

-Let $M$ be a Lorentzian manifold and $E$ a timelike and unitary vector field.
+Let $M$ be a Lorentzian manifold and $U$ a reference frame.
 We can define a curvature for degenerate planes as follows, \cite{Harris1}.
-Take $\Pi$ a degenerate plane and a basis $\{u,v\}$, where $u$ is the unique lightlike vector in $\Pi$ with $g(u,E)=1$.
-We define the lightlike sectional curvature of $\Pi$ as
+Take $\Pi$ a degenerate plane and a basis $\{u,v\}$, where $u$ is the unique lightlike vector in $\Pi$ with $g(u,U)=1$.
+The lightlike sectional curvature of $\Pi$ is

-This sectional curvature depends on the choice of the unitary timelike vector field $E$, but its sign does not change if we choose another vector field.
-In fact, if $E'$ is another unitary timelike vector field then $\mathcal{K}_{E'}(\Pi)=\frac{1}{g(u,E')^{2}}\mathcal{K}_{E}(\Pi)$ where $u\in\Pi$ is the unique lightlike vector such that $g(u,E)=1$.
+This sectional curvature depends on the choice of the reference frame $U$, but its sign does not change if we choose another vector field.
+In fact, if $ U^{\prime}$ is another reference frame then $\mathcal{K}_{U}(\Pi)=g(u,U^{ \prime})^{2} \mathcal{K}_{U^{\prime}}(\Pi)$ where $u\in\Pi$ is the unique lightlike vector such that $g(u,U)=1$.
 Thus, it makes sense to say positive lightlike sectional curvature or negative lightlike sectional curvature.

-If $E$ is geodesic, $n>3$ and $\mathcal{K}_{E}$ is a never zero point function then $M$ is locally a Robertson-Walker space where $E$ is identified with $\frac{\partial}{\partial t}$, \cite{Harris2,Koch}.
-Therefore $E$ is irrotational, orthogonally conformal and $\nabla div\, E$ is proportional to $E$ and it follows from lemmas \ref{covering} and \ref{localdecomposition} that $M$ is covered by a RW space $\mathbb{R}\times L$.
-As an application of the decomposition results presented above, we obtain conditions on the lightlike sectional curvature which ensure the global decomposition of $M$ as a Robertson-Walker space.
+If $U$ is geodesic, $n>3$ and $\mathcal{K}_{U}$ is a never zero point function then $U$ is a warped reference frame \cite{Harris2,Koch} and, under completeness hypothesis, it follows from corollary \ref{covGRW} that $M$ is covered by a Robertson-Walker space $\mathbb{R}\times L$.
+As an application of the decomposition results presented above, we obtain conditions on the lightlike sectional curvature which ensure the global decomposition of $M$.
 First, we give some relations between lightlike sectional curvature and Ricci curvature.